open-feature/dotnet-sdk/README.md

 ### Logging

-The .NET SDK uses Microsoft Extensions Logger.
-See the [manual](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) for complete documentation.
+The .NET SDK uses Microsoft.Extensions.Logging.
+See the [manual](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) for a complete documentation.

 ### Named clients

 Clients can be given a name.
-A name is a logical identifier which can be used to associate clients with a particular provider.
+A name is a logical identifier that can be used to associate clients with a particular provider.
 If a name has no associated provider, the global provider is used.

 ```csharp